 - Interviewing witnesses who might have seen the trucking accident take place

-- Contact other parties who can provide evidence for your case, such as businesses or residences that have surveillance cameras
+- Contacting other parties who can provide evidence for your case, such as businesses or residences that have surveillance cameras

-- Retrieve testimony from expert witnesses, such as mechanics or accident reconstruction analysts
+- Retrieving testimony from expert witnesses, such as mechanics or accident reconstruction analysts

-- Complete legal paperwork and submit within legal deadlines
+- Completing legal paperwork and submitting it within legal deadlines

 One of our truck accident attorneys will also serve as your representative during meetings and any form of communication with the other party.
 They may be able to negotiate a settlement for your case or pursue compensation in a trial if needed.